enzo-dante/tech_prep/README.md

 # Interfaces vs Abstract Classes

-- ABSTRACT CLASSES can have class fields/object instance members AND define abstract publicly-shared signatures
+ABSTRACT CLASSES can have class fields/object instance members AND define abstract publicly-shared signatures

-  - CANNOT instantiate an ABSTRACT CLASS, must use a normal class that inherits from ABSTRACT CLASS for instantiation
+- you CANNOT instantiate an ABSTRACT CLASS, you must use a normal class that inherits from an ABSTRACT CLASS for instantiation

-- INTERFACES can ONLY define publicly-shared signatures
+INTERFACES can ONLY define publicly-shared signatures & public CONSTANTS

 # Generics

 improve OOP ENCAPSULATION by creating classes, interfaces, & methods that only take a specific dataType parameter

 ```
 ArrayList<Integer> onlyIntegers = new ArrayList<>();
 onlyIntegers.add(1);